Prism for AL

 How did we get this data into the database?

-Find system function usages allows you to quickly answer questions like the one above.
+Find Built-in Function Usages allows you to quickly answer questions like the one above.

 Select which instance methods you search for.
 For table functions like